G10 – FR4 Machining – Epoxy Glass Laminates

 June 25, 2018

-Firstly, the make up of G10-FR4 materials are an Epoxy Glass based Insulation Plastic.
+Firstly, its worth noting the make up of G10-FR4 materials are an Epoxy Glass based Insulation Plastic.
 Laminates generally offer high mechanical strength and dimensional stability, are extremely durable, and maintain their properties wet or dry.
 Therefore the result of this blend is a material that offers excellent ark and track resistance.

 The commonly known G10-FR4 are the most popular grades.
 G10-FR4 glass cloth reinforced epoxy natural is typically a yellowish to light green color.
 Epoxy resins are among the most versatile and widely used plastics in the electronics field, primarily because water absorption is virtually nil, rendering it an outstanding insulator.

-As a result of being the most economic choice of G10-FR4 material, it is also noteworthy for being a material which can be easily machined to bespoke applications.
+As a result of being the most economic choice of G10-FR4 machining material, it is also noteworthy for being a material which can be easily machined to bespoke applications.